manelpuig/rUBot_mecanum_ws/Documentation/03_rubot_SLAM&navigation.md

 - geometry_msgs
 - nav_msgs

-The package "nexus_slam" is already created.
+The package "rubot_slam" is already created.
 Copy this folder to the src directory of your workspace and compile again your repository.

-This repository is essentially the one corresponding to turtlebot3 adapted for the nexus robot prototype:
+This repository is essentially the one corresponding to turtlebot3 adapted for the rUBot robot prototype:

  https://github.com/ROBOTIS-GIT/turtlebot3